microcks/microcks.io/content/blog/js-dispatchers.md

 This makes it easier to mock APIs for contract testing, early integration, or even demos where you want your mock to “feel alive”.

----

 ## Next steps

 We’ve only scratched the surface here.
-In the full documentation you’ll find:
+In the full documentation, you’ll find:

 * How to write and attach dispatcher scripts
-* The full request/response object model available in scripts
+* The full request/response object model is available in scripts
 * Examples covering REST, gRPC, and event-based APIs

 👉 [Check the official documentation](https://microcks.io/documentation/) for more details and start experimenting with your own mocks.